Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 The `Metrics Storybook` is a package that responsible for showcasing widgets.

-It consists of three main components:
+In general, it consists of three main components:

 - **Story** - a class, that groups together a list of chapters.
 - **Chapter** - a class, that represents a specific widget we want to display within the storybook.